jftuga/fstat/README.md

 ### Usage
 ```
-fstat: Get file info for a list of files
+fstat: Get info for a list of files across multiple directories

 usage: fstat [options] [filename|or blank for STDIN]